City National Grove of Anaheim

-The Grove of Anaheim is an indoor, live music venue in Anaheim, California, United States operated by Nederlander Concerts of Los Angeles.
+The DigAlert Grove of Anaheim is an indoor, live music venue in Anaheim, California, United States operated by OC Vibe.
 Its approximate capacity is 1,700.

 Less than 2 mi from the Disneyland Resort, the Grove is just to the east of Interstate 5 on Katella Avenue.
 The Grove sits on the northwest corner of the parking lot of Angel Stadium of Anaheim, home of Major League Baseball's Los Angeles Angels.
 It is also located near the Anaheim Regional Transportation Intermodal Center with Amtrak and Metrolink service.

 Having opened in 1998, the venue was originally opened as the ill-fated Tinseltown, an awards show-themed restaurant.
 After converting to a concert venue, it was temporarily renamed The Sun Theatre before changing its name to The Grove of Anaheim.
 On January 24, 2011, the venue again changed its name to City National Grove of Anaheim, following the agreement of a five-year, $1.25 million naming rights deal with City National Bank.
+On August 4, 2026 the name changed to DigAlert Grove of Anaheim after an agreement with Southern California based non-profit DigAlert.